JKirchartz/jkirchartz.github.com/_posts/2014-09-01-glitchy_3bit_dither.md

 {% endhighlight %}

 This is a slow &amp; tedious task, but there are other typed arrays, like `Uint32Array` which stores 32-bit values, converting an 8-bit array to a 32-bit array would cut the size of the array by a quarter.
-So Uint32Arrays store their data like `[RGBA, RGBA, RGBA, RGBA...`.
+So as a Uint32Array color data is stored like `[ARGB, ARGB, ARGB, ARGB...`, inverting is now just one operation.

 {% highlight javascript %}
     var Uint32Arr = new Uint32Array(imageData.data.buffer);